omeka/omeka-s-enduser/docs/configuration.md

     ],
 ```

-Note: the path here is just an example; the proper path will be specific to
-your server.
-Many hosting providers have been asked this question for a large variety of software installations.
-Try searching online to see if your hosting provider has published their PHP paths on their website, or answered the question on an online forum.
-If not, get in touch with their support team to find out what path to use.
+This path commonly looks like `/usr/local/php80/bin/php`, `/usr/local/bin/php`, or `/usr/local/bin/ea-php74`.

+The paths here are just examples; the proper path will be specific to your server.
+Search the help documentation or knowledge base for your hosting provider for the correct PHP path; this is a frequently asked question for a large variety of software installations.
+If you can't find anything, contact your hosting provider or sysadmin and ask them.

+If you have downloaded the file in order to edit it, be sure to upload the changed version back to your Omeka installation.

 ## Mail

 The `mail` key can be used to configure how Omeka S sends emails.

 The default is to use sendmail, where the server is responsible for having mail delivery configured and set up.
 Sendmail generally requires no configuration on the Omeka S side.
-Another option for some servers is to configure a direct SMTP connection for
+Another option for some servers is to configure a direct SMTP connection for sending mail.
-sending mail.

 An example configuration, to be added at the end of `local.config.php`, will look something like this: